nvzard/Sherlock/README.md

 # Sherlock
-Application to compare code using MOSS
+Command Line Interface to compare code using MOSS

+I made this to understand the use sockets and MOSS closely.

 usage:
 ```